-CDC Employees Call Out Agency's 'Toxic Culture Of Racial Aggression'
+CDC Employees Call Out Agency's 'Toxic Culture Of Racial Aggressions'

 "In light of the recent calls for justice across this country and around the world, we, as dedicated public health professionals, can no longer stay silent to the widespread acts of racism and discrimination within CDC that are, in fact, undermining the agency's core mission," the letter reads.

-The letter offers a rare glimpse inside a famously opaque federal agency, where career staff often work for decades, and information is carefully filtered to the public through the press office.
+The letter offers a rare glimpse inside a famously opaque federal agency, where career staff often work for decades and information is carefully filtered to the public through the press office.

-Dr. Camara Phyllis Jones, who was a medical officer at CDC for 14 years and remains in contact with current employees, says that after the letter was sent to Redfield, it was circulated among the 11,000 person workforce for signatures.
+Dr. Camara Phyllis Jones, who was a medical officer at the CDC for 14 years and remains in contact with current employees, says that after the letter was sent to Redfield, it was circulated among the 11,000-person workforce for signatures.

-As of Sunday evening, 1,007 staff members signed the letter – 9% of the agency's workforce – and the number of signatories is growing, Jones says.
-She adds that at least one division head signed, and around 300 employees chose to endorse the letter anonymously.
+As of Sunday evening, 1,007 staff members had signed the letter — 9% of the agency's workforce — and the number of signatories is growing, Jones says.
+She adds that at least one division head signed, and about 300 employees chose to endorse the letter anonymously.
 Only current CDC employees could sign the letter, and each person could sign it only once, according to Jones.
 Any CDC employee could sign, not just people of color.
 The racial breakdown of the signatories was not known.

 In a statement to NPR, a CDC spokesman acknowledged that Redfield received the letter and responded to it, adding, "CDC is committed to fostering a fair, equitable, and inclusive environment in which staff can openly share their concerns with agency leadership."